vbhalla/vbhalla.github.io/_posts/2019-06-04-linear-programming-post.md

 There are a lot of views on how much life insurance coverage you need, with one quick google search you likely find lots of methods ranging from the extremely simple (i.e. a multiple X age bracket, to more complex cashflow modeling around projected income and/or expenses).
 For your sake, I'll just keep this post focused the fun data/math things I did :-)

+**Full disclaimer here again:** I'm not a life insurance expert, the below was just a fun problem to explore some methods/packages I was unfamiliar with.

-I compiled a bunch of quotes and tossed them into a spreadsheet when I noticed something....see below for a glimpse into the dataframe....
+I scraped a bunch of policy quotes and tossed them into a spreadsheet when I noticed something....see below for a glimpse into the dataframe....